aryany9/aryany9/README.md

 ## 🚀 About Me

-🎓 I am Aryan Yadav, A software engineer currently employed at an IT company, I am proud to have earned both my Bachelor's and Master's degrees in Science of Information Technology.
+🎓 I am proud to have earned both my Bachelor's and Master's degrees in Science of Information Technology.
 My post-graduation education and hands-on experience as a full-stack developer have equipped me with the skills and knowledge necessary to excel in this field.

 👨‍💻 I am highly passionate about gaining knowledge and expertise in new technologies.